ddamato/damato.design/content/typography-curation.md

 ## Curation

-The design system adheres to a [modular typescale](https://type-scale.com/) using an augmented fourth (1.4) as the factor.
+The design system adheres to a [modular typescale](https://type-scale.com/) using an augmented fourth (1.4) as the scaling factor.
 Each step is identified using T-shirt sizing where the default is set to medium 1rem (16px).
 Each level past "extra" is numbered in that direction.
 You can use the control below to view how the factor affects the type on the site.

 <typescale-range></typescale-range>